mauriziopaul/intro-to-R/_posts/2016-06-20-Lesson-02-basic-operations.md

 Google is your friend here!
 You can search for the error message, or what you're trying to do, and include "in R" or "Rstats" in your search terms.[^Rsearch]

-[^Rsearch]: One of the minor downsides of R is its name being a single character, which makes searches slightly more difficult because irrelevant information is returned.
+[^Rsearch]: One of the minor downsides of R is its name being a single character, which makes searches slightly more difficult.

 You can also restrict your search to [StackOverflow](http://stackoverflow.com/), or use the [Rseek search engine](http://rseek.org/), which only searches on websites related to R.